ictsolved/email-read-status/ReadMe.md

    IMAGE_NAME=image.gif
    ```

-## Usage
+## 🚀 **Usage**

-1. **Start the Application**
+1. **Start the Application**:

-   Run the application using:
+   Run the application with:

    ```bash
    yarn start
    ```

-   The application will start and listen for incoming requests.
+   Your application will start and listen for incoming requests on the specified port. 🎉

-2. **Database Migrations**
+2. **Database Migrations**:

-   For any database schema changes, use Prisma to apply migrations:
+   To apply any changes to the database schema, use Prisma to run migrations:

    ```bash
    npx prisma migrate dev --name migration-name
    ```

-## Contributing
+## 🤝 **Contributing**

+We welcome contributions! 🎉 To contribute:

+1. **Fork the Repository**: Create your own fork of the repository.
+2. **Create a Branch**: Make changes in a separate branch.
-Contributions are welcome!
-Please fork the repository and submit a pull request with your proposed changes.
-Ensure that your code follows the project's coding style and includes tests for new features.
+3. **Submit a Pull Request**: Open a pull request with your proposed changes.

+Please ensure that your code adheres to the project's coding style and includes tests for new features. 🧪

-## License
+## 📜 **License**

 This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.
+See the [LICENSE](LICENSE) file for more details. 📄